The Conductors Guild is dedicated to encouraging and promoting the highest standards in the art and profession of conducting.

 During the 1976 ASOL Conference in Boston, the Conductors Guild held its first official Conductors Guild meetings.
 The assembled conductors elected three new Board Members, heard the reading of most of the aforementioned papers and studies, approved a set of Bylaws, and sponsored two sessions of live symphonic music.
 The first session featured Dr. Richard Lert who conducted the U.S. Army Chamber Orchestra in an open rehearsal concert of Haydn’s “London” Symphony.
 The second session co-produced with the College, Conservatory and University Division of the League presented the Portland (ME) Symphony performing the works of three American composers: Gerhard Samuel conducted his own “Cold When the Drum Sounds for Dawn”; Norman Dello Joio conducted his “Colonial Variants” and Maestro Fedor Kabalin conducted Ulysses Kay’s “Fantasy Variations” with Mr. Kay in attendance.
 Mr. Kabalin’s name was drawn from a box containing the names of all the prospective conductors by Dr. Lert.
 While in Boston, members of the Executive Board of the C.G. met with the chairman of I.C.S.O.M. and two B.S.O.
 I.C.S.O.M. representatives to discuss areas of mutual concern.
 Following this discussion three C.G.
 Board Members were invited to attend the I.C.S.O.M.
 National Conference in Denver in late August.

 During the 1976-77 Season, the C.G. sent to all member conductors copies of its Bylaws together with synopses of several papers read in Boston.
-Since the C.G. [was] affiliated with the ASOL, an Ex-Officio member of the C.G.
-Executive Board [represented] the Guild at all ASOL Board Meetings.
+Since the C.G. [was] affiliated with the League, an Ex-Officio member of the Conductors Guild Executive Board [represented] the Guild at all League Board Meetings.

-At the January 1977 mid-winter meetings held in New York City the C.G.
-Executive Board made plans for its presentations at the ASOL Conference to be held this year in New Orleans.
+At the January 1977 mid-winter meetings held in New York City the Guild Executive Board made plans for its presentations at the League Conference to be held this year in New Orleans.
 The C.G. will again present two sessions of live music; one will feature a renowned maestro conducting an open rehearsal/performance; the other will present three American works with guest composers and conductors.

 The Conductors Guild presently represents a strong moral and professional force that is addressing itself to the problems and aspirations of American conductors.
 We urge all conductors to become involved.
 Several major announcements will be made at the New Orleans Conference.
 A slate of four Officers and three Board Members will be elected.
 It is hoped that member conductors will make every effort to participate in these meetings and orchestral presentations.